Connect with us

 He shares:

 “People thought I was crazy at first for quitting my job, they couldn’t understand how I could connect people and make money out of the internet.
 But I knew there was a huge demand for language and translation services.
 I started as the only employee.
 I sold, translated, project managed and even answered the phones.
-It was hard work but it paid off in the end, we’re now present in every country in the world.”
+It was hard work, but it paid off in the end, we’re now present in every country in the world.”

-2. You have to make the tough decisions.
+2. You have to make tough decisions.

 That might be leaving your 9-to-5 job and risking taking the leap out on your own, or it could be a lackluster economy, one rejection after another, or letting people go.